IansSUn/ReMFT/README.md

 Specifically:
 - The input data is reprogrammed into feature sequence blocks
 - These blocks are mapped into the LLM token embedding space
 - The embeddings form semantic prototypes
+### 5️⃣ Cross-Attention Semantic Injection
+A cross-attention mechanism is then used to inject semantic-level information into the forecasting model.
+This allows the framework to:
+- Activate the semantic reasoning capability of LLMs
+- Capture complex latent structures in feature sequences
 ## Usage
 1.Install the environment based on requirements.txt
 2.Download PEMS03.npz, PEMS04.npz, PEMS07.npz, PEMS08.npz and put them into ./data